-The Pacific Disability Forum advocates for the rights and full inclusion of persons with disabilities to Pacific Island Country governments, UN agencies and other non-government organisations in the Pacific.
+The PDF advocates for the rights and full inclusion of people with disability to Pacific Island governments, UN agencies and other non-government organisations in the Pacific.

-PDF’s mission is to improve the situation of persons with disabilities, we run programs for women and youth with disabilities, research, advocacy, capacity building and development.
+PDF’s mission is to improve the situation of people with disability through programs for women and youth with disability, as well as carrying out research, advocacy, capacity building and development.
 Find out more about these programs by following the links.

 Australian Civil Society Parallel Report Group

-Specific input was sought from representatives of people with disability in rural and remote Australia and Aboriginal and Torres Strait Islander people with disability.
-Consultations were held in each of the 8 States and Territories: Queensland, New South Wales, Victoria, Tasmania, South Australia, Western Australia, the Northern Territory and the Australian Capital Territory.
+Consultations were held in each of the eight states and territories – Queensland, New South Wales, Victoria, Tasmania, South Australia, Western Australia, the Northern Territory and the Australian Capital Territory.

-Australian Civil Society Report to the United Nations CRPD - August 2012
+Australian Civil Society Report to the United Nations UNCRPD – August 2012

-The final report, Disability Rights Now, was launched in August 2012 and has been endorsed by over 80 organisations.
-It has been provided to the CRPD Committee and was developed by Disabled Persons, Advocacy and Human Rights Organisations.
-It contains over 130 recommendations and was developed over a three-year period.
+The Disability Rights Now report was launched in August 2012, and has been endorsed by more than 80 organisations.
+It has been provided to the UNCRPD Committee and contains more than 130 recommendations that were developed over a three-year period.

-The Parallel Report Group made a submission to the CRPD Committee for its 10th session.
-It was in the form of a Response to the ‘List of Issues’ that Australia was asked to provide more information on by the CRPD Committee.
-The Response is based on the comprehensive information contained in Disability Rights Now, which represents the views of people with disability from across Australia.
+The Parallel Report Group made a submission to the UNCRPD Committee for its tenth session.
+It was a response to the ‘List of Issues’ that Australia was asked to provide.
+The response was based on the information within Disability Rights Now, which represented the views of people with disability from across Australia.

-The Full Report includes an Annex providing references to relevant sections in Disability Rights Now for each of the 50 questions on the List of Issues.
+The full report included an annex, which provided references to relevant sections in Disability Rights Now for each of the 50 questions included in the List of Issues.

-The Parallel Report Group submission consists of 11 Fact Sheets that update the 11 priority areas of concern that have been identified by the Parallel Report Group.
-Each Fact Sheet contains a list of suggested Recommendations for that priority area of concern drawn primarily from the Disability Rights Now Report.
+The Parallel Report Group submission consisted of 11 fact sheets addressing the 11 main areas of concern.
+Each fact sheet contained a list of suggested recommendations drawn primarily from the Disability Rights Now report.